ucsf-wynton/wynton-website-hpc/docs/hpc/howto/python.md

 #### 2.3 Activate virtual environment (each time you use project)

-Now, each time you want to work on your project, go to its folder and _active the virtual environment_:
+Now, each time you want to work on your project, go to its folder and _activate the virtual environment_:

 <!-- code-block label="virtualenv-activate" -->
 ```sh